 Project Output Indicator (brief description) Baseline value End target Progress to achieve target Tool and means of verification Narrative assessment Output 3.1: Job and income generation 1.1.
-Number of jobs and type of labor (permanent or temporary/local or family) N/A •At least 30% of female representation to be respected at each level 91,774 A checklist of local workers employed by FRL interventions
+Number of jobs and type of labor (permanent or temporary/local or family) N/A •At least 30% of female representation to be respected at each level 91,774 A checklist of local workers employed by FRL interventions 1.2.

-1.2.
 The amount of income generated from FLR activities N/A Proportion of income obtained by local community from FLR intervention Ongoing Detailed list of all project workers (permanent or temporary/local or family).
-Income form filled by FLR beneficiaries Checked and approved during MTR 2.
-Amount (in money) from commercialization of products from agroforestry systems (AFS) and NTFPs N/A Number of Gender-based groups in NTFPs production and selling. % of men and women involved.
+Income form filled by FLR beneficiaries Checked and approved during MTR

+2. Amount (in money) from commercialization of products from agroforestry systems (AFS) and NTFPs N/A Number of Gender-based groups in NTFPs production and selling. % of men and women involved.
 Not yet initiated Tablets with data collection sheet encoded, Gender based groups involved Checked and approved during MTR 2.1.
-Personal harvests of AFS and NTFPs in areas under restoration (for household consumption) N/A Both men and women (ideally 50-50) to benefit equally by FLR process Not yet initiated Tablets with data collection sheet encoded. number of men and women benefited Checked and approved MTR
+Personal harvests of AFS and NTFPs in areas under restoration (for household consumption) N/A Both men and women (ideally 50-50) to benefit equally by FLR process Not yet initiated Tablets with data collection sheet encoded. number of men and women benefited Checked and approved MTR 2.2.

-2.2.
 Income generated via commercialization of AFS and NTFPs N/A Both women and men to earn income Not yet initiated Income form filled by FLR beneficiaries Assessed during MTR 3.
 Gender mainstreaming in FLR project 3.1.
-Proportion (%) of women and men involved in FLR N/A At least 30% of women participation 49% Checklist 93,634 people benefited financially from FLR initiatives 3.2.
-Gender-based local cooperatives participation in FLR project N/A Consideration of all gender based groups (women, men Ongoing Checklist, number of groups involved &youth) for FLR 3.3.
+Proportion (%) of women and men involved in FLR N/A At least 30% of women participation 49% Checklist 93,634 people benefited financially from FLR initiatives

+3.2.
+Gender-based local cooperatives participation in FLR project N/A Consideration of all gender based groups (women, men &youth) for FLR Ongoing Checklist, number of groups involved 3.3.
 Youth involvement and participation N/A Involve both female and men youth in FLR (at least 50% to be youth) Ongoing Checklist.
-Number of youth involved

-4. Participation of communities and local stakeholders involved in project planning N/A At least 30% women should be involved.
+Number of youth involved 4.
+Participation of communities and local stakeholders involved in project planning N/A At least 30% women should be involved.
 All men, women, and youth should be given equal chances Ongoing Checklist, Social network mapping 3.
 People livelihood 6.1.
-Number of people supported with improved cooking stoves 0 One improved cookstove per 21,000 Households A list of households who benefited improved cookstoves from the project, improved cooking stoves 40% are female 7.1.
-Number of fruit trees distributed and planted N/A Fruits distributed at HH level and consolidated approach 243,834 List of households assisted to plant fruit trees and number of seedlings distributed, Checklist + field check

-7.2.
-Local community benefited livestock from FLR Women and men equal right to receive livestock 17,479 House holds Checklist, number of households assisted with provision of livestock, livestock types and number provided for each type.
-7. Improvements in nutrition and livelihoods 50-50 All men and women should equally receive fruit trees Not yet started Checklist, field checks, GPS coordinates to locate sample trees
+Number of people supported with improved cooking stoves 0 One improved cookstove per 21,000 Households A list of households who benefited improved cookstoves from the project, improved cooking 40% are female stoves mber of fruit N/A stributed and Fruits distributed at HH level and consolidated approach 243,834 List of households assisted to plant fruit trees and number of seedlings distributed, Checklist + field check 7.2. commun benefite from FL ed livestock Women and men equal right to receive livestock 17,479 House holds Checklist, number of households assisted with provision of livestock, livestock types and number provided for each type.
+7. Impronutrition 50-50 All men and women should equally receive fruit trees Not yet started Checklist, field checks, GPS coordinates to locate sample trees